-But, irrespective of how fast is the PC, installing and configuring a project toolchain is time-consuming.
+But, irrespective of how fast the PC is, installing and configuring a project toolchain is time-consuming.

-Therefore, to improve the overall turnaround time and productivity, Microsoft introduced a cloud-powered developer workstation.
+Therefore, Microsoft introduced a cloud-powered developer workstation to improve the overall turnaround time and productivity.

-Also, if you want to know how to enable the developer mode in Windows 11, we have a detailed post on that.
+Also, if you want to know how to enable the developer mode in Windows 11, we have a detailed post.

-Here’s a quick brief on what is the Dev Box and how it works.
+Here’s a quick brief on the Dev Box and how it works.